Linda A. Cicero | Stanford News Service

 Remember: If you enroll into a course, then you must attend the first class meeting to secure your spot in the course.

-Enrollment with Instructor Consent
+Enrollment with Department or Instructor Consent

 Enrollment via Course Preference Form